goncalopalaio/goncalopalaio.github.io/post_22042018_keypoints.md

 # Face keypoint detection

+[Imported from an old blog.
+25/08/2019]

-This hobby project started as a wanting to be a solution to the now finished [Facial Keypoints detection kaggle competition](https://www.kaggle.com/c/facial-keypoints-detection/)
+This hobby project started as a solution to the now finished [Facial Keypoints detection kaggle competition](https://www.kaggle.com/c/facial-keypoints-detection/)

 While messing around with the dataset and reading the competition goal I realized that I was not really interested in the outcome.
 The original competition only has you predicting a few keypoints and not all images are annotated equally.
 The competition is over so that's no fun also.